masa-finance/docs/docs/developers/identity-contracts/tokens/MasaNFT.md

-# SBT
+# MasaNFT

 *Masa Finance*

-> SBT
+> MasaNFT

-Soulbound token.
-Non-fungible token that is not transferable.
+Non-fungible token is a token that is not fungible.

-*Implementation of https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4105763 Soulbound token.*
+*Implementation of https://eips.ethereum.org/EIPS/eip-721[ERC721] Non-Fungible Token Standard, that inherits from {ERC721Enumerable}, {Ownable}, {AccessControl} and {ERC721Burnable}.*

 ## Methods